Just so you know, as an Amazon Associate we earn from qualifying purchases made via bold red links, buttons or images.

 Several factors might sway your decision, including taste, brew time, and versatility.
 The two brewing systems have a few things in common, but also diverge in several ways.
 I’ve broken each down to help with your choice, but first let’s take a quick look at where they came from and how each of them works.
 Then we’ll dive deeper into their features, benefits, and potential drawbacks.

 The moka pot, sometimes called a stovetop espresso maker, was designed in Italy by metalworker Alfonso Bialetti in 1933.
-Bialetti’s design was a three chambered steel pot, to be used on any household stovetop.
-The design was so simple yet effective that is has changed very little since then, and the Bialetti Moka Express is still one of the most popular moka pots worldwide.
+Bialetti’s design was a three-chambered steel pot, to be used on any household stovetop.
+The design was so simple yet effective that the moka pot has become like the French press: a timeless device that has changed very little in almost a century.
+The Bialetti Moka Express is still one of the most popular moka pots worldwide.

 How it works